 2. Market Demand

 There are many things that influence the demand for a certain type of car.
-It can vary depending on the time, location, weather, popularity and so on.
+It can vary depending on time, location, weather, popularity, and so on.
 For example, if you live in a place where it’s mostly sunny, then convertibles are probably more in demand.
 Similarly, if you live somewhere where it usually rains and snows, 4×4 vehicles are more popular.
 You have to understand what the car buyers currently need and want.

-In addition, you could also research about the current rate of used car sales in your area.
+In addition, you could also research the current rate of used car sales in your area.
 If the used car sale market seems low, you might want to wait about 3-6 months more before selling your car.

 3. Year of Production